aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/set-canvas-size-and-mode/_index.md

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 - Aspose.CAD for Java: Ensure that you have the Aspose.CAD library installed in your Java environment.
-You can download it [here](https://releases.aspose.com/cad/java/).
+You can download the Aspose.CAD for Java library [here](https://releases.aspose.com/cad/java/).
-- Document Directory: Set up a document directory to store your CAD files.
+- Document directory: Set up a document directory to store your CAD files.
 This directory will be referenced in the tutorial steps.

 Now, let's get started with the step‑by‑step guide.

-## Import Namespaces
+## Import namespaces

 In this step, we'll import the necessary namespaces to kickstart your Aspose.CAD project.

+`Image` is the main class used to load CAD files.

 ```java
 import java.awt.Image;